 I’ve never been one to look too deep into age or set specific goals based on how old I was.
-But something about age 30 triggered a shift and opened my eyes.
+However, something about age 30 triggered a shift and opened my eyes.
 I had most of the things I should have wanted: married, my own house, my own business, great family relationships, established friendships.
 But I was miserable.
 I knew why, and there were some significant events and rocky times of the past few years of my life that lead to this feeling, and I knew a change was needed.
-After trying so many things to bring me happiness, I realized it was all so temporary, and I walked away from everything.
-After a particularly bad episode, I got in my car and drove for almost 7 hours away from the life I spent the past 3-4 years curating.
+After trying many things to bring me happiness, I realized it was all so temporary, and I walked away from everything.
+After a particularly bad episode, I got in my car and drove almost 7 hours away from the life I spent the past 3-4 years curating.

 I started to think back on my life to find what it was that I actually enjoyed.
 What goals did I have for myself that wasn’t influenced by others?
 What did I love to do before my husband offered his opinion?
 Before friends gave their input?
 Before my parents spoke ideas over me?
 It took a lot of digging and spending time with God.
 He would bring back to my memory times when I wanted to just run away with an endless supply of books.
 Or when I would lock myself in my room and just read for hours at a time.
 I had stopped reading for me and could probably count on one hand the number of books I actually finished.
 Something that I have loved doing since before I could remember.
 I even set a 2018 goal not to buy any more books!
 I don’t even understand how or why this happened.

 So I picked my books back up and started to fall in love with reading again mostly because I remembered how reading was a getaway for me.
-A hideaway really.
+A hideaway, really.
 I ended up reading 90 plus books in 3 months’ time thanks to free book options on the eBook apps.
 Most were romances, and I probably couldn’t tell you a thing about them.
 But they did the trick of reminding me of my love for books.

-Him and my obedience to continue to open my eyes and hear better from Him.
+I decided at that time to use this Sabbatical to get back to reading books for my love of learning, for fun, and to reflect.
+In addition to books, I searched for free classes available online.
+Most importantly, I opened my Bible and started reading and studying like never before.
+I truly believe God used my time with Him and my obedience to continue to open my ears and hear better from Him.
 I slowed down with the additional resources and started to dissect and apply them to my life.
 What could I learn from this book?
 What was this class showing me about God?
 What could I share from this conference to help others?
 Then it clicked for me.
 I still loved helping others and sharing information.

-That’s what bought back the idea of my blog.
+That’s what brought back the idea of my blog.
 The blog I created in 2016 but was too scared to do anything with.
 The blog I put on the backburner in 2017 because a friend shared their dream of blogging, and I didn’t want to step on any toes.
 The blog I hid in 2018 because I wasn’t the blogger, I was the organizer.
 The blog in 2019 that is no longer hiding, under a shadow or empty, because I will use it to share with you what I’m reading, what I’m learning and how I’m using it all to get back to me.